hyperledger-archives/grid/docs/source/pike_transaction_family.rst

 Organization
 ------------

-An organization has three fields:
+An organization has four fields:

 - id: A unique identifier for the organization.
 - name: A user defined identifier for the organization.